cucumber/docs/content/testable-architecture.md

 A few tests that don’t go through all the heavy infrastructure components and just a few tests that go through the UI.
 This is called the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html).

-# More information:
+# More information

-For an example of how to implement fast tests (in node.js), see [subsecondtdd on GitHub](https://github.com/subsecondtdd/todo-subsecond)
+For an example of how to implement fast tests (in node.js), see [subsecondtdd on GitHub](https://github.com/subsecondtdd/todo-subsecond).

 Or have a look at Aslak's [talk at Devlin 2017](https://skillsmatter.com/skillscasts/9971-testable-software-architecture-with-aslak-hellesoy)
 - or the [slides](https://speakerdeck.com/aslakhellesoy/testable-architecture-at-devlin-2017) - about this subject.